alokbakshi/alokbakshi.github.io/_posts/2018-07-14-five-cards-trick-1.markdown

 ## Introduction

-Magic in most of the tricks is due to the sleight of hand but the beauty of the "five cards trick" written below  is that performing it needs nothing more than the mental calculation.
+Magic in most of the tricks is due to the sleight of hand but the beauty of the **five cards trick** written below  is that performing it needs nothing more than the mental calculation.

 The trick is performed as follows: